-For a meeting of the Board of Directors to be quorate, at least half of the Directors must be present (or deemed so if videoconferencing is used).
+For a meeting of the Board of Directors to be quorate, at least half of the Directors must be present (or deemed so).

-Decisions of the Board of Directors are taken by a simple majority of the members present (or deemed so if videoconferencing is used) or represented.
+Decisions of the Board of Directors are taken by a simple majority of the members present (or deemed so) or represented.